ocmartineau/PostFixAlgorithm/README.md

 When the loop ran into a number it would simply push that number onto its respective "stack".
-If it ran into an operator then it would instead push the evaluation of the last two numbers pushed into "stack" (removing them in the process) with the operator in question.
+If it ran into an operator then it would instead push the evaluation of the last two numbers pushed into "stack" (also removing them from "stack" in the process) with the operator in question.
 Once the application looped through the entire line it would then log the final version of the "stack" for that line and then move onto the next line to start the process over again.